A world where every cat is wanted.

 Our “permanent foster” program matches up special needs cats with families who commit to caring for them long-term.
 Since Purrfect Pals remains their legal owner, we are able to provide lifetime medical care for the cats.
 We have been very successful placing cats, including those who need hospice care or have FIV or Feline Leukemia, in homes thanks to this program.
 The permanent foster program has also been a great option for older or low-income cat lovers who want a lifetime companion but cannot afford the medical care a special needs cat will require.

 Because of our rural location, Purrfect Pals has developed a robust network of offsite adoption centers and special events.
 Housed in pet stores and veterinary clinics, our adoption centers are fully staffed by volunteers who care for the cats and match them up with potential adopters.
-We currently have eight adoption centers throughout the Puget Sound region.
+We currently have five adoption centers throughout the Puget Sound region.
 Our cats and kittens are available for adoption in Petco and Petsmart stores and Denny’s Pet World.
-Purrfect Pals currently has a team of 500+ active volunteers who help make our offsite adoption program a success.
+Purrfect Pals currently has a team of 400+ active volunteers who help make our offsite adoption program a success.

 In addition to finding homes for cats, Purrfect Pals helps prevent cat homelessness by assisting low-income cat owners in our community.